LawleyClasses/230-spring2017/weekly_materials/week10/week10tuesday.md

-# Week 10 Thursday Exercise (4 April 2017): Javscript Event Listeners
+# Week 10 Tuesday Exercise (4 April 2017): Javscript Event Listeners

 At the end of this exercise, you should have uploaded your completed hp-calculator.html file to a week10 folder in your igme230 folder on banjo.